-Your questions about Apple TV+ answered
+Here's the latest information on Apple's premium streaming service

 How to use Family Sharing with Apple TV+

-If you don't use Family Sharing, then Apple TV+ will still cost the same and work with your Apple ID.
+If you don't use Family Sharing, Apple TV+ will still cost the same and work with your Apple ID.
 But the best value is to share your low-cost subscription with five other people.

-Once Family Sharing is set up, other people in the Family should be able to access TV+ across all platforms.
-Launch the Apple TV app, making sure you're logged into your Apple ID on the device.
+Once you set up Family Sharing, other people in the Family should be able to access TV+ across all platforms.

 How to pick up and watch on another device

-Apple TV+ has been designed to make it easy for you to watch content across all of your devices.
+Apple TV+ has been designed to make it easy to watch content across all of your devices.
 To move back and forth between devices:

 - Pause the content on your device.